Carolyn Ainslie, vice president for finance and treasurer

 This policy will facilitate compliance with the University’s requirements by recognizing the “after-the-fact confirmation” method, clarifying roles and responsibilities, and defining authorized certifiers of effort.

 II.
 Who is Affected by this PolicyBACK TO TOP

-All units of the University that accept sponsored program or project funding are required to employ effort reporting practices that meet the requirements of OMB Circular A-21 section J.10.
+All units of the University that accept sponsored program or project funding are required to employ effort reporting practices that meet the requirements of federal regulations.
 This policy should be understood by relevant University faculty and staff, including Principal Investigators (PIs), Grant Managers, Department Managers, Department Chairs, Deans, Dean for Research, Sponsored Research Accounting (SRA), and the Office of Research and Project Administration (ORPA)